INDUSTRIAL

 .

-But, as we have read; and despite having the rail-marine connections via the transfer bridges here at West 33rd Street; New York Central freight trains would literally travel down the centerline of several main thoroughfares, bringing freight to an fro the various terminals in Manhattan, as well as several customer sidings along the route.
+But, as we have read; and despite having the rail-marine connections via the transfer bridges here at West 33rd Street; New York Central freight trains would literally travel down the centerline of several main thoroughfares, bringing freight to and fro the various terminals in Manhattan, as well as several customer sidings along the route.

 A regulation stipulated that south of West 34th Street, conventional locomotives could not be used; so the cars were drawn by a dummy engine.
 A dummy engine was nothing more than a conventional steam locomotive with an outer car body that resembled a passenger car.
 North of 34th Street, a conventional locomotive could be used.
 Why 34th Street?
 34th Street was the crosstown line of demarcation where it was thought that no to minimal development would take place.
 North of 34th Street then, was considered suburbia giving way to rural, with farmlands extending to the Harlem River.
 Oh, how they would soon learn that there were no limitations to be placed on urban sprawl!